tinacms/tina.io/content/blog/tina-v-0.68.14.md

 ## Data layer is enabled by default

 The [data layer](/docs/reference/content-api/data-layer/) is now enabled by default.
-With this feature your repository is cached, allowing the content to be queried without using Github's API.
-This makes data fetching faster and it also allows us to bypass Github's [api limits](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps).
+With this feature your repository is cached, allowing the content to be queried without using GitHub's API.
+This makes data fetching faster and it also allows us to bypass GitHub's [api limits](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps).

 There is no action required for this change besides updating to the latest version of `@tinacms/cli`.